Skip to main content

 Self-directed

-If you’re a DIY investor, the level of diversification and how you diversify (whether you spread out across sectors, geographies, and asset types) is up to you.
-Diversification can look different for every investor, based on how much money they’re working with, what assets they’re interested in, and how much risk they can tolerate.
-What’s most important is to understand the risk profile of each individual investment and how much risk you can tolerate, before you decide how much money to invest and where.
+If you're a DIY investor, the level of diversification and how you diversify is up to you.
+Diversification can look different for every investor, based on how much money they're working with, what assets they're interested in, and how much risk they can tolerate.
+What's most important is to understand the risk profile of each individual investment before you decide how much money to invest and where.

 Managed

-A well-managed portfolio — whether it’s managed by an individual or firm, or a smart investing platform — is probably already diversified.
-Looking at an analysis of your portfolio can help you understand how your assets are currently allocated.
-If you want to diversify it further, you can request to rebalance it with your portfolio manager, change your risk portfolio (if you can tolerate further risk and that strategy aligns with your investment goals), or add some self-directed investments to the mix.
+A well-managed portfolio — whether it's managed by an individual, firm, or smart investing platform — is probably already diversified.
+Looking at an analysis of your portfolio can help you understand your current asset allocation.
+If you want to diversify further, you can request to rebalance it with your portfolio manager or change your risk portfolio.

 Pros and cons of diversification

 Investing always comes with risk, even if your portfolio is diversified.
-That being said, here are some reasons why diversification is a popular investing strategy — along with a few potential drawbacks to consider.
+Here are some reasons why diversification is a popular investing strategy — along with a few potential drawbacks to consider.

 Pros of diversification

-• Preserving capital.
-While diversification usually won’t lead to any extreme short-term growth, it can be a is a popular method of preserving the capital you already have while benefiting from steady, long-term growth.
+• Preserving capital: while diversification usually won't lead to extreme short-term growth, it's a popular method of preserving the capital you already have while benefiting from steady, long-term growth.

-• Access to different assets.
-Want to dip a toe into the world of cannabis stocks?
-Are you passionate about renewable energies?
-Keen to add some blue-chip stock to your portfolio?
-Diversification allows you to incorporate many types of investments at the same time, while leaning on other asset classes and industries to balance things out.
+• Access to different assets: diversification allows you to incorporate many types of investments at the same time, while leaning on other asset classes and industries to balance things out.

-• Possibility of higher long-term returns.
-As mentioned before, there are no guarantees when it comes to investing.
-But a diversified portfolio can help increase the odds that you’ll be in on the fun when certain companies or industries start generating high returns.
-And even if that doesn’t happen, a well-diversified portfolio will usually experience a steady — even if it’s slow — growth that mirrors the growth of the market.
+• Possibility of higher long-term returns: a diversified portfolio can help increase the odds that you'll benefit when certain companies or industries start generating high returns.
+And if that doesn't happen, a well-diversified portfolio will usually experience steady growth that mirrors the market.

 Cons of diversification

-• Limited short-term gains.
-Because diversification means not betting a significant amount on a specific company or sector, it means that you could miss out on significant short-term gains if your bet turned out to be fortuitous.
-Let’s say you invested $100,000 equally across 10 stocks, and one of those stocks has a sudden and sizable increase in value, almost doubling its price.
-That means you’d now have a $20,000 stake in that stock.
-Had you invested the entirety of your $100,000 in that one stock, you’d have a value of $200,000.
-But remember: the risk of incurring significant losses also increases when you invest in this way.
+• Limited short-term gains: because diversification means not betting a large amount on a specific company or sector, you could miss out on sharp short-term moves if your bet turned out to be fortuitous.
+But remember: the risk of incurring meaningful losses also increases when you concentrate your investments.

-• Can be difficult to manage.
-If you’re taking a self-managed approach to investing, you’ll need to spend a lot of time researching, tracking, and rebalancing your portfolio if you want to keep it diversified.
+• Can be difficult to manage: if you're taking a self-managed approach to investing, you'll need to spend time researching, tracking, and rebalancing your portfolio to keep it diversified.

-• Potential higher fees.
-Whether you’re managing your portfolio yourself or paying a financial advisor or portfolio manager to do it, more assets can sometimes mean more fees.
-You’ll likely be paying commission and transaction fees to hold a large range of assets, especially if you’ll be trading often.
+• Potential higher fees: more assets can sometimes mean more fees.
+You could end up paying commission and transaction fees (though not everywhere!) to hold a large range of assets, especially if you trade often.